joeldimeglio/CS3773-002-Team6/README.md

 #1 Download zip file

-#2 Xampp file directly to C://
+#2 Move Xampp file directly to C://

 #3 Go to Xampp/htdocs and create a folder GroceryDelivery and put the rest of the files into this folder